 - Proof of Petitioner’s U.S. citizenship – i.e. birth certificate; naturalization certificate; copy of biographic page of passport.

-4. Step 4: Adjustment of Status to Permanent Resident
+Stage 4: Adjustment of Status to Permanent Resident

 The couple will have to marry within 90 days of the Beneficiary’s entry to the U.S. The K-1 expires after 90 days of the entry.
-Once you get married the foreign national can file to adjust status to permanent residence.
+Once married the foreign national can file to adjust status to permanent residence.

-An interview is required for this stage.
+An interview is required for both the Beneficiary and the Petitioner at this stage.